 \subsection{Acknowledgements}

-We express our gratitude to our colleagues in the accelerator department for the good performance of the U-70 during data taking; to colleagues from the beam department for the stable operation of the 21K beam line, including RF-deflectors, and to colleagues from the engineering physics department for the operation of the cryogenic system of the RF-deflectors.
+We express our gratitude to our colleagues in the accelerator department for the good performance of the U-70 during data taking; to colleagues from the beam department for the stable operation of the 21K beamline, including RF-deflectors, and to colleagues from the engineering physics department for the operation of the cryogenic system of the RF deflectors.
 We are grateful to Vladimir Anikeev for fruitful discussions related to systematic errors.\\ This work was supported by the RSCF grant {\it{N\textsuperscript{\underline{ o}}}22-12-0051}.